 LaPierre agreed with Luca, stating cash is deposited into the bank daily in private industry.
 "That's where it belongs."
 On checks bounced due to insufficient funds, LaPierre said "the longer you let it sit out there, the harder it is to collect.

 Asked what functions are most important, LaPierre said it's about "running a tight ship" in conjunction with the other departments, selectmen and Finance Committee.
 Luca said it was "tough to narrow down" but suggested the administration of health benefits for employees and retirees was key, as was reporting to the Department of Revenue, cash management and overseeing municipal bonding.

 "All the functions are important," said Gintner.
-Cash management is performed daily, other issues like borrowing and investing are "not a daily function, but you have to watch them."
-In terms of cash flow, "the treasurer has to determine the cash
+Cash management is performed daily, other issues like borrowing and investing are "not a daily function, but you have to watch them.

 The Treasurer's position carries a three year term.